The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Square

 Stripe and Square can do this, but they are used slightly differently.
-With Square, you can use a card reader and have a payment terminal on your smartphone.
-This is a great way to start if you will be selling services or products and do not have a website set up just yet.
+With Square, you can use a card reader and turn your smartphone into a payment terminal.
+This is a great way to start if you plan to sell services or products but don't have a website set up yet.
 I use Square for those one-offs and Stripe for everything else.

 Did you know that Square now offers Tap to Pay on iPhone?!
 It's easy to set up.